36 Leverage Trading Tips to Protect Your Capital

 This is a classic early-stage mistake: the more you stare at your P&L, the more likely you are to make emotional, irrational decisions.
 Your plan is in the market and in the charts, not in how much money you have made.
 When you trade with leverage you are going to see larger profits and losses than you have ever seen before you get ready to feel a little bit shaken in the beginning.

 Looking at your p&l will cloud your judgment and you will not be able to think clearly.
-If you can block the visuals of your account balance or the open positions tab you should definitely close it down during your trade.
+Hiding the account balance and P&L tab during active trades helps some traders stay focused on the chart rather than the dollar amount.
 The only thing that should confirm your decisions is the market.
-Unless the market gives you a clue to step down you should keep with your strategy.
+The market itself is the signal.
+Without a clear reason to exit, the plan stays intact.
 Wait for the market to give you the clues.

-A plan tells you what to do and you need to prepare your plan in advance.
-Once you have a strict plan for where to enter, how to manage the trade, and where to exit, only then are you allowed to trade with real money.
+A plan removes the need for real-time decision-making under stress.
+Preparing it in advance is what makes execution possible.
+Once you have a strict plan for where to enter, how to manage the trade, and where to exit, trading with real money before having that framework is how most accounts die.
 Most retail traders fail to create a plan and then get caught in panic when something unexpected happens, which is when large, avoidable losses often occur.
-Be prepared!
+Preparation is the difference between surviving and blowing up.

 Margin is your number one tool when it comes to trading with leverage and the more margin you save for your winners the more money you stand to gain.
-You should be very quick with cutting your losses and be very generous with your winners.
+Cutting losses quickly and letting winners run is the asymmetry that makes the math work.
 The sooner you understand how a real winner behaves, the sooner you can structure your risk so that a few strong trades pay for a lot of small, controlled losses.

 No matter if you are a swing trader or a day trader, there are going to be a lot of losers and a lot of winners and if you can focus your attention and margin capital on your winners you are going to make a lot of money.
-You should fear losing more than you fear death and you should love winners more than you love life.
+The emotional tilt among successful traders runs in one direction: an almost irrational aversion to losses, paired with patience for positions that are working.

-When you make money by using leverage you should withdraw some of the profits for your own personal use.
+Withdrawing a portion of profits after winning periods serves two purposes: it makes the work feel tangible, and it removes capital that might otherwise be over-risked.
 This is good for a couple of reasons.
 First, it makes you inspired to keep trading and keep fighting the markets since you get to enjoy what you have earned.
 Secondly, removing some funds from your account saves you from spending it which is sort of a risk management tool.

 Picking tops or bottoms is a fool’s game.
 You might not realize it at first but what you are essentially doing is betting against the whole market.
-Tops and bottoms are very difficult to predict and if you look at the probabilities you are always better off going with the market than against it, especially when you are working with leveraged positions.
+Tops and bottoms are very difficult to predict and if you look at the probabilities going with the market rather than against it tends to produce better outcomes, especially when you are working with leveraged positions.

 Even if you manage to hit a bottom or a top it is not sure that the market will turn around and create a new trend.
 It also takes many attempts for you to get into the position and this will cost you a lot of money and trading commissions.
-So, instead, trade with the market and don’t try to outsmart the crowd.
+So, instead, trading with the market rather than fighting it is how most successful traders approach directional bets.

 Short-selling is incredibly difficult, it just is.
 Many traders have tried and failed at short-selling the markets and it doesn’t matter what market it is, it’s always difficult.
 This has something to do with the that most people are biased in a positive way and when you bet against a market, even in the short term, it creates an internal fight.

-If you decide to try short-selling you should only do it when the market is in a panic sell-off.
-This is the best time to utilize the short-selling tactic because during a short period of time there are more sellers than buyers in the market and you are likely to have a higher probability of being right on the trade.
+If you decide to try short-selling, it should only be done when the market is in a panic sell-off.
+This is the best time to utilize the short-selling tactic because during a short period of time there are more sellers than buyers in the market, improving the probability of being right on the trade.

 What is the best leverage for trading?